 About the Author

-If you aren’t a fan already, allow us to introduce you to Meg, a SoCal-based designer, artist, recipe developer, and photographer, who became a food blogger when she found out her young son was gluten and dairy intolerant.
-Her husband is a vegetarian, and everyone in her house has a different dietary need, hence her fabulous online food destination Beard and Bonnet, which is loaded with wonderful recipes the entire family can enjoy (not to mention stunning photography).
+If you aren’t a fan already, allow us to introduce you to Meg, a designer, artist, recipe developer, and photographer, who became a food blogger when she found out her young son was gluten and dairy intolerant.
+Her husband is a vegetarian, and everyone in her house has a different dietary need, hence her fabulous online food destination This Mess is Ours, which is loaded with wonderful recipes the entire family can enjoy (not to mention stunning photography).
 Meg’s collaborative textile designs with her husband Todd have been exhibited at a number of venues, including Parson’s School of Design in NYC.
 How cool is that?